Animals come into contact with pesticides in many ways:

 - Animals may eat pesticides that smell attractive, such as a rodent, gopher, or slug baits.

-- Livestock may be exposed to pesticides from direct application, applications to barns and pastures, or drift from nearby agricultural crops.
+- Livestock and honeybees may be exposed to pesticides from direct application, applications to barns and pastures, or drift from nearby agricultural crops.

 - Wildlife may also be unintentionally exposed to pesticides by eating poisoned animals or application of forestry pesticides.